CourtneyCarson/pain-management-capstone-client/README.md

 ## Development Roadmap
 This is v1.0 of the app, but future enhancements are expected to include:
-* delete saved notes functionality
+* Ability to delete saved
-* edit saved notes functionality
+* Ability to edit saved notes

 ## How to run it
 Use command line to navigate into the project folder and run the following in terminal